 I first heard about this program through the blog Young Adventuress when I was first considering the idea of teaching abroad and doing research.
 Liz, who runs the blog, has written extensively on this topic, and I highly recommend going to this page, where she indexes all of the posts she had made about teaching in Spain.
 She highlights both the good and not-so-good parts of this program, and it’s a really helpful resource if this is something you are considering.

 This is another program that works to place individuals in schools as Conversation Assistants.
-You are given a stipend each month, which varies depending on a couple different factors, including whether or not you choose to do a homestay or live on your own.
+You are given a stipend each month, which varies depending on a couple of different factors, including whether or not you choose to do a homestay or live on your own.

-Depending on which program you apply to, there are different educational requirements Medddeas offers an Advanced, Graduate, and Speakers programs.
+Depending on which program you apply to, there are different educational requirements Medddeas offers Advanced, Graduate, and Speakers programs.
 The Advanced program requires a bachelor’s degree in English as well as a TEFL certificate, and the stipend is 912 Euros per month for students who live independently or 462 Euros for those who choose the full room and board homestay accommodation option.

 The Graduate program requires participants to have a bachelor’s in any subject, and pays 862 Euros for independent living and 412 Euros for the homestay option.
 The final program, the Speakers program, accepts participants who either have a bachelor’s in any subject, are current university students, or who are taking a gap year.
 This program pays 312 Euros a month and participants must stay with a host family, where full room and board will be provided.